 Pants Positive Safety: Carrying a loaded firearm in anything but a holster specified for that firearm can get you or others shot.

-Police Are Useless: Unless you're certain every cop in your city is a corrupt pig, if a situation already involves violence or threats of it or the loss of property that could be used in a later crime (such as a firearm or even a computer or phone or identification documents) call the cops.
+Police Are Useless: Unless you're certain every cop in your city is corrupt, if a situation already involves violence or threats of it or the loss of property that could be used in a later crime (such as a firearm or even a computer or phone or identification documents) call the cops.

 Pull the I.V.: Done wrong, it's an invitation to bacterial infection, septicemia, and traumatic bleeding.
 Let the nurse/doctor/trained person do it.